Determine a bid strategy based on your goals

 - If you want to generate traffic to your website, focusing on clicks could be ideal for you.
 Cost-per-click (CPC) bidding may be right for your campaign.

-- If you run video ads and want to increase views or interactions with your ads, you can use cost-per-view (CPV) or CPM or cost-per-thousand (CPM) bidding.
+- If you run video ads and want to increase views or interactions with your ads, you can use cost-per-view (CPV) or cost-per-thousand impressions (CPM) bidding.

 - If you run video ads and your goal is to increase product or brand consideration you can use cost per view (CPV).